dartanidi/ha-nanobot/README.md

   }
 }
 ```

 ## 📂 Persistence & Environment

-This add-on maps the execution environment directly into your Home Assistant `/share` folder:
+This add-on maps the entire execution environment directly into your Home Assistant `/share` folder:

-* **Config & DB:** Located in `/share/nanobot_workspace/.nanobot`
+* **Config, DB & System:** Located in `/share/nanobot_workspace/system/.nanobot`
 * **Python venv:** Located in `/share/nanobot_workspace/venv`.
 If your agent installs python packages, they go here.
-* **Node Cache:** NPM caches for MCP servers will automatically be stored here, speeding up subsequent reboots.
+* **Node Cache:** NPM caches for MCP servers will automatically be stored in `/share/nanobot_workspace/system`, speeding up subsequent reboots.

+> **⚠️ Security Note:** Since your API Keys and Chat Database are stored in the `/share` folder, ensure your Samba/NFS add-ons are properly secured with a strong password.

 ## Credits